wuyilingwei/Timberborn_Mods_Universal_Translate/README.md

 An automatic script will syncs changes to Steam every hour.

+Notice: Please only change the files in the `/data`.
+The files in the `/mod` are generated based on the data directory and automatically updated, changes made in it are always directly overwritten.

+For the source code of the relevant program, please visit https://github.com/wuyilingwei/Timberborn_Tools

 ## Our rules

 It uses both of AI and manual work, with AI responsible for providing translation support as quickly as possible and reducing workload, and manual work for proofreading and modification.